 Faceting a precious gemstone is as much art as science, and must still be done by hand in a multi-step operation that includes evaluation, design selection (or even custom design creation), preforming, grinding, pre-polishing, and final polishing.
 Processing time is related to the hardness, size, and complexity of the material being faceted – and to the existing workload.

 There are not many full-time professional faceters in the USA, and reputable shops tend to stay booked for a period from weeks to months ahead of time.
 Emergency repairs and date-sensitive jobs like anniversaries and birthdays complicate scheduling.
-And, we give preference to engagement projects and anyone on active deployment in the military.
+We give scheduling preference to engagement projects and anyone on active deployment in the military.

-So, turnaround times can be as short as days or as long as a year or more for large and complicated projects.
+Thus, turnaround times can be as short as days or as long as a year or more for large or complicated projects.
 Your project is unique, and we can only provide an estimate of turnaround time after we’ve evaluated your rough in detail.
 You can begin the process yourself, with our free rough evaluation class.
 Our estimated turnaround times are only estimates and not guarantees.

 How much will it cost?

 We charge a fee for doing the technical analysis necessary to make a binding quote because unwrapping, inspecting, analyzing, planning a strategy for cutting, consulting with the client, re-packing, and driving to the post office consume significant amounts of time.
 You can view some explanatory videos of this kind of evaluation process here to see what we’re doing to determine whether a stone is viable – and to plan a project for it to estimate the hours required to do the work.
 You can download the form for sending your rough parcel to us here.